Every citizen aged 18 years or upwards whose name is on the Register of Dáil electors can be called for jury service:

 The following persons may be excused as of right from jury service:

-» Those who have served on a jury within the last three years or who have been excused by a judge at the conclusion of a previous period of service for a period that has not ended.
+» Those who have served, or attended to serve on a jury within the last three years or who have been excused by a judge at the conclusion of a previous period of service for a period that has not ended.

 Other occasions when you may be excused.